osamaalhimyari/frappe_form/README.md

     localizations: localizations, // To add support for extra localization
     isLoading: loading, // Whether is some ongoing operation before loading the UI
     onSubmit: onSubmit, // Callback to get the Form Response
-    controller: controller, // The DocFormController to use for item view and response generation.
+    onCancel: onCancel, // Callback when the user wants to cancel the submission of the Form.
+Return true to allow the cancellation.
-)
+    controller: controller, // The DocFormController to use for item view and response generation )
 ```